-Papaya, commodity sub-class: fresh fruit/vegetables, may only be imported into New Zealand from the Philippines under the terms of the bilateral quarantine arrangement.
+Watermelon, commodity sub-class: fresh fruit/vegetables, may only be imported into New Zealand from Australia under the terms of the bilateral quarantine arrangement.

 Phytosanitary certificate: Required.

 Import permit/Authorisation to import: Exempt under Gazette Notice: No. AG12, 13 July 1995.